jamesgrams/pull-up-flash/README.md

 ## Testing

 You can simply run `npm start` after running `npm install` to test.
+You can use the `--install` flag too, but it may not work.
+The installer is designed to be run from the `pkg`ed version.

 ## Full Description